JEFworks-Lab/jefworks-lab.github.io/assets/docs/booking_travel.md

    - Has a hotel been contracted for this event?
 (Do you need one?)
    - Estimate travel cost
    - Any additional comments/questions for the World Travel agent. (list the info for your preferred flights.)
-3. Save your smaller receipts such as for meals and ground transportation for reimbursement after your trip by emailing BMEPayMeBack <BMEPayMeBack@jhu.edu>.
+3. Save your smaller receipts such as for meals and ground transportation for reimbursement after your trip by emailing our admin.
+Please cc Prof. Fan so she can provide the appropriate budget account numbers.
 Please organize a shared OneDrive folder with these receipts to help our admins process your reimbursements more efficiently.